adagiox/coursera_BitcoinAndCryptocurrency/README.md

 <p1><b>Assignment 3:</b></p1>
 Assignment 3 builds off of the concepts of the previous assignment to construct a functional node in our blockchain network.
+The node will store the blockchain and be able to update its blockchain, transaction pool, and unspent transaction pool as new blocks are announced to the network.
+The design of the class efficiently stores blocks, creates an easily traversable and verifiably blockchain, handles forking, and easily adds the coinbase transaction to newly mined blocks.